schepal/yahoo_vol/README.md

 # Options Volatility Analysis
-A tool using the Yahoo Finance API to help visualize the implied volatility of an options chain.
+A tool using the Yahoo Finance API to help visualize implied volatility of an options chain.

 ### Current Features
 - Volatility Smile Visualizer